Welcome to the Park Green Surgery page

 For absences of over 7 days, you’ll need medical evidence for your employer.
 For this, you’ll need a doctor’s Fit Note.
 Your doctor can also give you a “Fitness For Work” note which helps you get back to work more quickly.

-Housebound patients can receive a home visit from a doctor by calling the practice between 8am and 10.30am.
+Housebound patients can receive a home visit from the visiting doctor by using the Consult your doctor online button above, or contacting our trained Reception Team who will submit a request on the patients behalf.
+We ask that you do this as early possible on the day required.
 You’ll need to give some details about your problem to our receptionist so your doctor can call you to carry out an assessment to determine whether an at-home appointment is appropriate.